paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 * * *

-1. First, gather information on your existing setup to check if you want to add the space to an existing group, or create new ones.As shown below, we have our original disk, group, and a logical volume for the `/` filesystem and `swap`.
-The three commands below give a summary of each group, the physical volumes, the voluem groups, and logical volumes.
+1. First, gather information on your existing setup to check if you want to add the space to an existing group, or create new ones.
+As shown below, we have our original disk, group, and a logical volume for the `/` filesystem and `swap`.
+The three commands below give a summary of each group, the physical volumes, the volume groups, and logical volumes.
 We will build new ones with our space we have added.
 Later I will show you expanding vs creating new.

     ```
     [terminal_blues@localhost ~]$ sudo pvs